 Why is Money Laundering Often Mentioned Along with Checking for Terrorist Links?

-Money laundering refers to conversion of money illegally obtained to make it appear as if it originated from a legitimate source.
+Money laundering refers to the conversion of money illegally obtained to make it appear as if it originated from a legitimate source.
 Money launderers worldwide try to conceal criminal activity associated with it such as drugs /arms trafficking, terrorism and extortion.

 Financial Terrorism means financial support for any form of terrorism or to those who encourage, plan or engage in terrorist activities.